378 Holmia: Orbit

 An orbital diagram of 378 Holmia, located between Mars and Jupiter.
 The grid of the ecliptic plane is shown.

 Holmia orbits the Sun at an average distance—its semi-major axis—of 2.78 astronomical units (AU), placing it in the main asteroid belt.
 Along its 4.63 year long orbit, its distance from the Sun varies from 2.42 AU at perihelion to 3.14 AU at aphelion due to its orbital eccentricity of 0.13.
 Its orbit is inclined by 7.01° with respect to the ecliptic plane.
+It is classified as a background asteroid, as it does not belong to any known asteroid family.

 Physical characteristics

 Holmia has an estimated diameter of 27.831 km.
 Under the Tholen classification scheme, it is categorized as an S-type asteroid, and it has a geometric albedo of 0.339.
 Analysis of its lightcurve, or variations in its observed brightness, suggests that it has a rotation period of 4.44 hours.
 Its lightcurve also indicates that it is irregular in shape, with flat features near its equator.